 Accurate Reporting & Inventory Control is a Must

-When a supplier is unable to fulfill an order from Amazon, it runs the risk of incurring additional contracted costs and fees due to missed shipping and fulfillment targets.
+When a supplier is unable to fulfill an order for Amazon, it runs the risk of incurring additional contracted costs and fees due to missed shipping and fulfillment targets.

 Reduced Profit Margins

 Additionally, your profit margins will likely be lower by selling your products to Amazon at wholesale rather than directly retailing the products yourself, and finally, your business can become reliant on orders placed through Amazon and the increased brand promotion it brings.

 This being said the smallest falter in profitability can also potentially lead Amazon to label your products as Amazon CRaP which, if it occurs without warning and goes unnoticed; can interrupt profitability.

 If this happens to your primary products, it has the potential to severely hinder your operations and income.